-I use windguru, this is the best fit for where I live.
+For most of my sessions I use windguru, this is the best fit for where I live.
 I can see the wind, the wind direction, the wave height and the wave periods.
-I can also see the pattern of weather that will come, so I can plan ahead.
-But MSW can be better for you (see bottom on the page).

 windguru